Fyzjym/AS-Net/README.md

+# News!
+This essay has been accepted!

+Any questions can contact wym_datas@163.com.

+Looking forward to any friendly exchanges and cooperation.

 # Description

 This code repository is the official implementation of the paper "AS-Net: Adaptive Style-aware Network for Handwritten Text Generation".